Sid Meier's Pirates!: Development

 In early 1986, Meier and fellow MicroProse designer Arnold Hendrick wanted to create a role-playing adventure game, but Meier's business partner Bill Stealey was skeptical of producing non-vehicle simulations.
-The company planned several game elements that it removed before release, including multiple NPCs per town, more detailed sailing including fleet actions, and a subplot involving religion and nobility.
-Pirates! success resulted in the similar Sword of the Samurai.

 With five successful years behind him, Microprose considered star designer Sid Meier a selling point and chose to put his name on the box of his next game, despite a shift away from combat simulators he had become known for.
 According to Stealey, the idea to add Meier's name came after meeting Robin Williams: "We were at dinner at a Software Publishers Association meeting, and Robin Williams was there.
 And he kept us in stitches for two hours.
-And he turns to me and says 'Bill, you should put Sid's name on a couple of these boxes, and promote him as the star'".
+And he turns to me and says 'Bill, you should put Sid's name on a couple of these boxes, and promote him as the star.

 Meier in his interview said that "Pirates! was actually inspired by a technological trick" when "one of our programmers came up with a cool trick where we could create images, pieces of art, by packing them into a font.
 And that allowed us to very quickly bring in new pictures".
+The game is mostly written in Commodore BASIC.
+Comments in the source code indicate that Meier originally intended to call it Pirates of the Spanish Main!!.

 Meier admits that Pirates! was not intended to provide an authentic, true-to-life recreation of historical piracy: "Pirates! was designed more around your fantasy of pirates than the actual reality.
 That allowed you to bring in all the stuff from the movies, whatever you had read, whatever was in your imagination".
+MicroProse planned several game elements removed before release, including multiple NPCs per town, more detailed sailing including fleet actions, and a subplot involving religion and nobility.

 Ports

-The game was widely ported from the original Commodore 64 version, first to the Apple II (1987), then later to the IBM PC (1987), Apple IIGS (1988), Macintosh (1988), Amstrad CPC (1988), Atari ST (1989), Amiga (1990), and Nintendo Entertainment System (1991).
+The game was widely ported from the original Commodore 64 version, first to the Apple II (1987), then later to IBM PC compatibles (1987), Apple IIGS (1988), Macintosh (1988), Amstrad CPC (1988), Atari ST (1989), Amiga (1990), and Nintendo Entertainment System (1991).
 The NES port was developed by Rare and published by Ultra Games.
 Tobacco is replaced as a trade item by "crops" because of Nintendo's family-friendly requirements.

 The IBM PC version was originally released in 1987 as a self-booting disk, stored on either two 5¼-inch disks or a single 3½-inch disk.
 A version for MS-DOS compatible operating systems was released in 1994 on CD-ROM in Europe, edited by Kixx.